 Thirty years after the spraying occurred, Dioxin levels ranged from zero to slightly elevated, with the latter pertaining to areas below the soil surface.
 The Dioxin that remained on the surface likely broke down from the hot tropical sun or washed away by years of heavy rain and soil erosion, and may have pooled in isolated spots.

-Areas of the former Ta Bat and A Luoi special forces bases, only in operation for one year, also had elevated levels of Dioxin, ranging from 4.3 ppt to 35 ppt.
+Areas of the former Ta Bat and A Luoi special forces bases also had elevated levels of Dioxin, ranging from 4.3 ppt to 35 ppt.

 “My children used to be healthy.
 But after we moved here, my children grew weak and passed away.”

 – Can Van, re-located by the government in 1991 to the former A So base, Chicago Tribune, 2009.